-74-year-old man struck in head by stray bullet while he slept in SeaTac home
+74-year-old SeaTac man struck in head by stray bullet has died

-A bullet fired in a shooting outside a nearby home came through the victim’s bedroom wall and struck him as he slept, investigators said.
+The bullet was fired from outside a nearby home and came through the victim’s bedroom wall as he slept, investigators said.

-A 74-year-old SeaTac man was struck by a stray bullet while sleeping inside his home Thursday, a King County Sheriff’s Office spokeswoman said.
+A 74-year-old SeaTac man who was struck by a stray bullet while sleeping inside his home early Thursday has died.

 The shooting occurred in a home near the intersection of South 128th Street and 26th Avenue South about midnight.
-Deputies found the man, who has not been identified, lying in a bed inside his home suffering an apparent gunshot wound to the head, Sgt.
-Cindi West said.
+Deputies found the man, who has not been identified, lying in a bed inside his home suffering an apparent gunshot wound to the head, according to King County sheriff’s spokeswoman Sgt.
+Cindi West.

-He was taken to Harborview Medical Center in Seattle for treatment.
-No other injuries were reported in the shooting.
+He was taken to Harborview Medical Center in Seattle, where he later died, a hospital spokeswoman said.

 Investigators believe that a bullet fired in a shooting outside a nearby home came through the victim’s bedroom wall and struck him as he slept, West said.